PARTICIPATION UNDER THE PLAN

 • On the last day of the first calendar year in which the collateral dependent can no longer be claimed as a dependent on your federal income tax return; or

-• On the last day that collateral dependents could have been covered under the rules in effect in your local port on September 30, 1996.
+• On the last day that collateral dependents could have been covered under the rules in effect in your local Port on September 30, 1996.